 The TRIO was designed to facilitate consistent APS practice and collect data related to primary dimensions of typical APS-client interactions from investigation to interventions to finally, relevant outcomes.
 An empirically-based understanding of each of these dimensions and the relationships between them is crucial for effective APS practice.
 This presentation focuses on important findings from the TRIO including the diversity of client risk profiles, how these risk profiles and the APS interventions provided were associated with the achievement of health and safety related outcomes, the factors that predict APS recurrence, and APS social worker capacity to correctly identify clients at high risk for APS recurrence.
-This is an interactive facilitated discussion on the findings and implication for evidence-based APS practice..
+This is an interactive facilitated discussion.